 1. How did the Champaran peasants react when they heard that a Mahatma had come to help them?

 Ans.
-When Gandhiji was presented in the court the next day, a crowd of thousands of farmers also gathered there.
-The farmers of Champaran did not know about Gandhiji, but they were encouraged to come to help him.
-Outside the court, all of them together created a ruckus and presentation.
-Policeman numnah powerless and Gandhiji supported the police to clear the crowd.
+When Gandhiji was presented in the court the next day, many farmers also gathered there.
+The farmers of Champaran did not know about Gandhiji, but they were encouraged to help him.
+Outside the court, all of them together created an uproar and presentation.
+Policeman numnah powerless, and Gandhiji supported the police to clear the crowd.

 2. Why did Gandhiji oppose when his friend Andrews offered to stay in Champaran and help the peasants?

 Ans.
 Andrews wanted to live in Champaran because he wanted to help the farmers.
-Gandhiji opposed this because they wanted to people of India live up to their feet and do not take the help of any British to do any work and they wanted to give India a new look and he told the farmers of Champaran about self-sufficiency.
+Gandhiji opposed this because they wanted to people of India to live up to their feet and do not take any British help to do any work.
+They wanted to give India a new look, and he told the farmers of Champaran about self-sufficiency.

 3. Why do you think Gandhi considered the Champaran episode to be a turning point in his life?

 Ans.
-Gandhiji considered the Champaran episode an important turning point in his life because, the first civil disobedience movement of his life.
-Gandhiji saw the soaking of poor farmers and he tried to get rid of them from the British.
-Because Gandhiji felt that the farmers there had a fear of the British, which Gandhiji gave out of their courage.
-With the helps of many farmers, it was certified that this episode blazed daring and patriotism between Indians.
+Gandhiji considered the Champaran episode an important turning point in his life because of his life’s first civil disobedience movement.
+Gandhiji saw the soaking of poor farmers, and he tried to get rid of them from the British.
+Because Gandhiji felt the farmers there feared the British, which Gandhiji gave out of their courage.
+With many farmers’ help, it was certified that this episode blazed daring and patriotism between Indians.

 4. Why did Gandhiji decide to go to Muzaffarpur before going to Champaran?

 Ans.
-The road to Champaran goes through Muzaffarpur But he decided to go to Muzaffarpur first because he wanted to know about the conditions of Champaran through Shukla.
-Shukla greatly assisted Gandhiji as lawyers for Muzaffarpur, Shukla often represented peasant groups in the courts and curtail Gandhiji about his cases.
+The road to Champaran goes through Muzaffarpur, but he decided to go to Muzaffarpur first because he wanted to know about the conditions of Champaran through Shukla.
+Shukla greatly assisted Gandhiji as lawyers for Muzaffarpur; Shukla often represented peasant groups in the courts and curtailed Gandhiji about his cases.

 5. What did the peasants pay to the British landlords as rent?

-In ancient times much of the land of India belonged to the British, in which Indian farmers used to work.
+Ans.
+In ancient times, much of India’s land belonged to the British, in which Indian farmers used to work.
 The British landlords forced the Indian peasants to hold their 15% stake with Indigo and disavow the complete indigo out-tern in fare.

 6. Why did Gandhi agree to a settlement of 25% refund to the farmers?

+Ans.
 Gandhiji believed that the amount of refund was small in that the landlords were forced to return part of the money, but many farmers were happy with such a small amount.
-Gandhiji was losing his reputation with the withdrawal of this amount so he agreed to refund 25%.
+Gandhiji was losing his reputation with the withdrawal of this amount, so he agreed to refund 25%.

 7. How was Gandhi able to influence the lawyers?
 Give reasons.

-The lawyers wanted Andrews to live in Champaran for support him but Gandhiji insurgent him.
+The lawyers wanted Andrews to live in Champaran to support him but Gandhiji insurgent him.
 Gandhiji said that taking support from the British would be his biggest weakness.
-He told everyone that any fight would be standing on his feet, so he taught everyone a lesson of self-reliance.
-Gandhiji could do anything for the poor farmer, he was also ready to go to prison.
-The lawyers were also effective by this, they too were now desirous go to prison.
+He told everyone that any fight would be standing on his feet, so he taught everyone a self-reliance lesson.
+Gandhiji could do anything for the poor farmer, and he was also ready to go to prison.
+This also influenced the lawyers, and they too were now desirous to go to jail.

-Regarding to any queries about “Indigo class 12 summary” word meaning and question answers of English NCERT book ask by commenting.
+Regarding any queries about “Indigo class 12 summary” word meaning and question answers of English NCERT book, ask by commenting.